MineAngerBR/UnoJoy/README.md

 		Start->Devices and Printers
 		and you should see it there under 'Unspecified'
-		In Arduino mode, it will appear as 'Arduino UNO (COM 23)' In DFU mode, it will appear as 'Arduino UNO DFU'
+		In Arduino mode, it will appear as 'Arduino UNO (COM 23)' In DFU mode, it will appear as 'Arduino UNO DFU' or showing the chip's name.
 		In UnoJoy mode, it will appear at the top as 'UnoJoy Joystick'

 	On OSX, you should see it: